jorgerodpen/MadridPollution/README.md

 <img src="https://github.com/jorgerodpen/MadridPollution/blob/main/lockdown.png" width="400">

 Brownish stations correspond to southern Madrid, while greenish stations correspond to northern stations.
 In general, northern stations had a higher impact.
 The highest impact was observed at station 55, located at Madrid's airport.

+## Pre-print
+The pre-print containing all the information of the project is also in this github as <code>MadridPollutionCovid19.pdf</code>.